weaverba137/trac-wikinotification/README.rst

 Upgrade Notes
 -------------

-* Still need to implement the various CC, and blacklist options.
+* Still need to implement the various CC options.